-The Great Manchester Run is Europe's biggest 10km road race, attracting as many as 40,000 runners in recent years.
+The Great Manchester Run is Europe's biggest 10km road race, attracting up to 30,000 runners in recent years.

-This year's run takes place on Sunday 22 May and forms the second part of Manchester's Athletics weekend with the Great City Games taking place on 20 May.
+This year's run takes place on Sunday 22 May and forms the latter part of Manchester's Athletics weekend, with the Co-operative Great City Games Manchester taking place on Friday 20 May and the Junior and Mini Great Manchester Run on Saturday 21 May.

 The run provides participants with a smooth, level surface for just about the entire circuit.

 The men's event has yet to claim a British winner, the legendary Ethiopian Haile Gebrsalassie having been victorious on no less than five occasions, before announcing his retirement from competitive running after the Great Manchester Run last year.
 The women's event, however, has seen three British wins, two by our European 10,000 m champion, Jo Pavey, in 2007 and 2008.

 For more information visit the official Great Manchester Run website.